josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🍉_Palestine_As_Rhizome/🏛️_Home_Institutions/README.md

 - professional complaints;
 - or institutional exclusion.

-Identify the actual actor and mechanism.
+Identify the actual actor, institution, power, and mechanism.

 Do not erase: